BeniCheni/Music-Concierge/README.md

 Sep 30th, 2014 - Added Word Game
 Oct 1st, 2014 - Added dist to GitHub and deployed the app to Heroku

+Music Concierge -
-Music Concierge - Start with Fav Album list with adding and removing, drag-and-drop sortable; Record persists in your local browser's cookie.
+- Start with Fav Album list with adding and removing, drag-and-drop sortable.
+- Record persists in your local browser's cookie.
 You records would be still there after you refresh.
+- A Word Game guessing shuffled words based on users' saved album names.

-Open-Ended development around things about music.
+Open-Ended development around things about music, or even beyond.
+Really an open space to practice modern front-end technologies now.

-Technologies - Angular app; Bootstrap; Yeoman; Bower; Grunt; Karma test framework (May try Protractor later)
+Technologies - Angular app; Bootstrap; Yeoman; Bower; Grunt; Karma test framework (May try Protractor later); HTML5; CSS3

-Using Yeoman Angular Generator to scaffold the stack, Bower for dependencies and package management; Grunt as task running for this Angular app; Basic Karma unit tests to adapt TDD...
+Using Yeoman Angular Generator to scaffold the stack, Bower for dependencies and package management; Grunt as task runner for this Angular app; Basic Karma unit tests to adapt TDD...

 Will continue building little bit by little bit...